 This method has two main advantages.
 It allows to get an image free from any colour noise artefact.
-Also, because of its selection possibilities, the parts non affected by the colour noise will remain unchanged.
+Also, because of its selection possibilities, the parts non affected by the colour noise will remain unchanged i.e. no loss of quality.